Hri7566/7566/README.md

 # 7566

+UPDATE: This project is currently being rewritten.
+Rewrite due May 31st 2021.

 I'm working really fast to combine all of my JS knowledge to rewrite 7566 into what this repo will be.

 hey guess what, readme changed